-This event is open to all age categories - 9 to 13 Junior Development.
+This event is open to all age categories.

 Two high jump pits are required.
 A third pit is to be available in case of delays or large numbers of entries in certain age groups.

 Each athlete is allowed 3 attempts at each height.